 MV Agusta F4 RC

-The MV Agusta F4 RC is a one-of-a-kind motorcycle.
+The MV Agusta F4 RC is a one-of-a-kind top speed bike.
 Made in limited numbers, this bike has a four cylinder, 205 BHP that can take the motorcycle all the way to 302 km/h.

-A true high-speed motorcycle, this MV Agusta F4 RC has a 998 cc engine, that is completely race bred.
+A true high-speed motorcycle and one of the most fastest bike in the world, the MV Agusta F4 RC has a 998 cc engine, that is completely race bred.

 It has a 999cc, liquid cooled, V4 engine that produces a maximum power of 198 BHP and 115 Nm of maximum torque mated to a short shifting 6 speed transmission.